28 Top Cities in the World to Visit

-The world is full of fabulous cities.
-You can spend a lifetime visiting the greatest cities in the world and still not see them all.
-But when it comes to international cities, not all were created equal.
-The world has an upper echelon of city environments that set the bar for the rest of the world.
+The excitement of travel is all about discovering new destinations, and with so many incredible places to visit, it is hard to narrow down your options.
+You can spend a lifetime visiting the greatest cities in the world and still not see them all, but as a starting point, you can get familiar with the upper echelon of city environments that set the bar for the rest of the world.

 The best cities to visit are often home to some of the world's most iconic sites and are found around the globe, from Asia and Europe to the Middle East and the Americas.
 For travelers hoping to find inspiration for their next trip, here is a list of some of the top cities in the world to visit.

 Paris, France remains one of the most loved cities to visit in the world because it is an iconic destination for grand life events, like milestone vacations, engagements, celebrations, and honeymoons.
 It is also an easy place to visit for quick getaways, with regular flight schedules and tours available.

 Many travelers enjoy Paris for the art and go to see the galleries and museums, like the Louvre Museum and the Musee d'Orsay.
 Some travelers go to Paris because it is a bucket list destination for many people.
 They want to see the Eiffel Tower, the Notre Dame Cathedral, and the Arc de Triomphe in person.

 Paris is notoriously a city of romance, so many marriage proposals happen frequently in Paris, and honeymooners enjoy vacationing with a romantic cruise down the Seine River.